Those who act primarily out of Warrior Instinct are constantly engaged in one-upmanship.

 This puts the presenter into a progressive loop of ever increasing negative judgements, and the use of more and more progressively damning labels, (communist, Nazi, devil worship, etc) to try to extract a brief feeling that they are mentally quicker than the person they are talking about.
 But, these feelings of one-upmanship are only momentary as they make their negative judgements, and so, must be repeated often to keep the feeling going.

-These 'news programs' are very popular with others who act primarily out of Warrior Instinct because it helps them to protect themselves from becoming aware of the true nature of their own instinctive behavior.
+These 'news programs' are very popular with others who act primarily out of Warrior Instinct.
+It helps them to protect themselves from becoming aware of their own instinctive behavior.
 It protects their denial.

 is born out of our addiction